Decision curve analysis: Interpretation

-A decision curve analysis graph is drawn by plotting threshold probability on the x-axis and net benefit on y-axis, illustrating the trade-offs between benefit (true positives) and harm (false positives) as the threshold probability (preference) is varied across a range of reasonable threshold probabilities.
+A decision curve analysis graph is drawn by plotting threshold probability on the horizontal axis and net benefit on the vertical axis, illustrating the trade-offs between benefit (true positives) and harm (false positives) as the threshold probability (preference) is varied across a range of reasonable threshold probabilities.

 The calculation of net benefit from true positives and false positives is analogous to profit.
 Consider a wine importer who pays €1m to buy wine in France and sells it for $1.5m in the United States.
 To calculate the profit, an exchange rate between euros and dollars must be used to put cost and revenue on the same scale.
 Similarly, the costs (false positives) and revenue (true positives) of the predictor must be compared on the same scale to calculate net benefit.
 The factor ${p_t} \over {1-p_t}$ expresses the relative harms and benefits of the different clinical consequences of a decision and is therefore used as the exchange rate in net benefit.

 The figure gives a hypothetical example of biopsy for cancer.
 Given the relative benefits and harms of cancer early detection and avoidable biopsy, we would consider it unreasonable to opt for a biopsy if the risk of cancer was less than 5% or, alternatively, to refuse biopsy if given a risk of more than 25%.
 Hence the best strategy is that with the highest net benefit across the range of threshold probabilities between 5 – 25%, in this case, model A. If no strategy has highest net benefit across the full range, that is, if the decision curves cross, then the decision curve analysis is equivocal.

 The default strategies of assuming all or no observations are positive are often interpreted as “Treat all” (or “Intervention for all”) and “Treat none” (or “Intervention for none”) respectively.
 The curve for “Treat none” is fixed at a net benefit of 0.
-The curve for “Treat all” crosses the y-axis and “Treat none” at the event prevalence.
+The curve for “Treat all” crosses both axes at the event prevalence.

-Net benefit on the y-axis is expressed in units of true positives per person.
+Net benefit on the vertical axis is expressed in units of true positives per person.
 For instance, a difference in net benefit of 0.025 at a given threshold probability between two predictors of cancer, Model A and Model B, could be interpreted as “using Model A instead of Model B to order biopsies increases the number of cancers detected by 25 per 1000 patients, without changing the number of unnecessary biopsies.”